1000+

 Alternative Legal Service Providers (ALSPs) – An Overview

-Well, Legal Process Outsourcing is delegating of non-core legal tasks to offshore countries, with its cost advantages and quick turnaround time that mostly include data entry tasks or document coding for law firms.
+Well, Legal Process Outsourcing is delegating non-core legal tasks to offshore countries, with its cost advantages and quick turnaround time that mostly include data entry tasks or document coding for law firms.
 However, the LPO trend was fueled more by many aspects, including:

 - The rising cost of legal services